Massachusetts Roads - US 1/MA 1A - North of Boston

 Scary!
 NB as US 1 comes out onto the freeway from the bridge - i.e. MassHighway maintenance picks up from MassPort maintenance

 NB US 1 at MA 60, where I-95 would have diverged.
-It is possible that US 1 would have followed MA 1A to MA 60 to the rotary underneath 1 here (as it once briefly ran), truncating 60 to the rotary and eliminating a 1/95 multiplex, but we will never know.
+It is possible that US 1 would have followed MA 1A to MA 60 to the rotary underneath 1 here (as it once briefly ran), truncating 60 to the rotary (or perhaps keeping it on its original Revere St. alignment east to the beach from the current 60 intersection - thanks Chris Commans) and eliminating a 1/95 multiplex, but we will never know.
 Follow the I-95 link at the bottom of the page to see the Lynn stub here.

-Since MA 99 was once US 1, the only movements at its end are NB-NB and SB-SB.
+Chris Commans explains that this was once a rotary.
+Even though MA 99 was once US 1, that condition was over by the time the current interchange was constructed to replace it.
+That means the fact that the only movements for 99 are NB-NB and SB-SB is unrelated to its heritage.
 NB US 1 must follow these old signs to a U-turn to go south on 99.

 This isn't MA 129.
 Well, it really is, but it's primarily US 1, which doesn't show up at all.
 There is no assembly with both 129 and 1 on it for the duration of the multiplex, which could spook you into thinking you're on the wrong route suddenly.